cnoe-io/idpbuilder/docs/pluggable-packages.md

 It is important to note that the file contains raw manifests that will be applied as-is, not helm values.
 Supporting manifest rendering mechanisms come with a cost of needing to include and maintain libraries and light logic to render these manifests.
 One of the goals of this proposal is to minimize dependencies.
 It's also difficult to ensure rendered manifests are what users intended to use.
 Users may have different versions of helm from our version.
 This may cause slight differences in manifests due to a bug or a feature differences.
+Users are expected to run the `helm template` command to generate manifests.

 ### Runtime Git server content generation